fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.0.0/Remove-AzureMediaServicesAccount.md

 ```

 ### -Force
-If the *Force* switch is specified, the deletion is not confirmed.
+Indicates that the deletion is not confirmed.

 ```yaml
 Type: SwitchParameter